Historic image credit: @DaveHiner

 What follows is a brief summary of the Fox Theatre Project and a description of each of the incentive programs being used to achieve that vision.
 The City of Atchison applauds Theatre Atchison's initiative and hopes that sharing these development incentives inspires others to invest in the Atchison community.

-The Fox Movie Theatre will be a state-of-the-art, first run, three screen movie theatre located in the historic Royal/Fox Theatre venue in downtown Atchison.
-The project will cost roughly $2 million dollars, including design fees, demolition, construction, and furnishings/equipment.
-All previous subdivisions of the building will be 100% removed and reconstructed.
+The Fox Movie Theatre is a state-of-the-art, first run, three screen movie theatre located in the historic Royal/Fox Theatre venue in downtown Atchison.
+The project cost roughly $2.4 million dollars, including design fees, demolition, construction, and furnishings/equipment.
+All previous subdivisions of the building have been 100% removed and reconstructed.
 The project was designed by WDM Architects out of Wichita and Henderson Engineers out of Lenexa.
-Atchison's own L&L Construction is serving as the general contractor and although Theatre Atchison intends to use as many local subcontractors as possible, those specific vendors have not yet been selected.
+Atchison's own L&L Construction served as the general contractor and nearly all of the sub-contractors were local as well.

 The Fox Theatre at 612 Commercial Street is a two-story movie theater building with brick walls and glazed terra cotta ornament.
 Constructed in 1949, the Fox Theatre clearly expresses the Streamline Moderne aesthetic with its curved walls at the front entrance and the simple stylized ornament above.
 The exterior communicates its historic function through the articulation of the first story, including the center ticket booth, flanking entrance doors, and display windows.